-We married in a beautiful old stone coachouse hotel with a large courtyard and garden to the rear.
+We married in a beautiful old stone coach house hotel with a large courtyard and garden to the rear.
 The ceremony, Reception and evening party were all held in the same room but were made to look very different for each part of the day.
-In between times we spilled out into the Courtyard and gardens for canapes, drinks and mingling with our guests.
+In between times, we spilt out into the Courtyard and gardens for canapes, drinks and mingling with our guests.
 This meant we reduced our transport costs and once everyone was there they could relax and enjoy the day without having to move between the ceremony and reception.

 Flowers and Favours

 We found a local florist wholesaler who had some amazingly talented staff who did flower arranging for about half of the price of the local florists so do your homework.
 This is also a time you can look to your friends, more and more people take classes for fun and have hidden talents.
 Perhaps you have a friend who could do your flowers for you and the payoff is you get mates rates or perhaps you can return a favour doing something special for them.
 Speaking of favours, my Mother-in-Law kindly made all of our wedding favours by hand.
 We stuck to the traditional sugared almonds in voile but there are some great resources for wedding favour ideas under £1 online.
 Another handy tip is if you put the guest name on the favours you won’t have to buy place cards too.